CaitiGre/Llamafy-Group-Project/README.md

 ## What we are

+Are we human?
+Dancer?
+No!
+We're LLAMAFY!
+Powered by AI and run by a team of indecisive lavender llamas (that moonlight as insomniacs), we decided to make our lives easier and your lives cooler by simplifying one of the hardest parts of the day; getting dressed!

-LLAMAFY aims to make your life at least 10x easier by allowing you to forgo making one more decision a day.
+LLAMAFY aims to make your life at least 10x* easier and save you up to 16** hours a week by allowing you to forgo making one more decision a day.
 Based on the items that you already have in your wardrobe, we will generate three potential outfits for you to choose from at a time and make your life that much simpler.

+*Gross overestimation for dramatic effect.
+**Another guestimate.
+Some of the llamas are not great at maths but are full of enthusiasm.

 ## How to use